frankois944/kmp-mvvm-exploration/README.md

 You will find inside this repo :

-- Injection with Koin annotation on KMP project
+- Injection with Koin annotation
 - [Getting KMP ViewModel from swift and Koin](#getting-the-viewmodel-from-swift-and-koin)
 - Logging with Kermit
-- Usage of Android DataStore on KMP
+- Usage of DataStore
 - MVVM with different approach
 - and more little experiences